Izenda7Series/docs/known_issues.rst

      - 17101
      - Country level map is missing resources for Italy, Hoduras, Hungary, Iran, Vanuata, Uganda, Taiwan, Slovakia, Mauritaria, Norway, Peru, Republic of Serbia, United Replic of Tanzania and shows error when attempting to create these maps
    * - Defect
-     - 16774
-     - Created Date, Number of Views and Average Rendering Time of copied report/dashboard still keep values of the old report/dashboard
-   * - Defect
      - 16867
      - Cross Filter section and Delete icon is displayed when user does not set config for Cross Filtering
    * - Defect